simonheimlicher/heimlicher.com/content/leadership/no-rules-rules-reed-hastings-erin-meyer/index.md

     title: No Rules Rules by Reed Hastings and Erin Meyer
 lastmod: "2021-07-17"
 series:
-- Culture
+- culture
 subtitle: A book by Reed Hastings and Erin Meyer
 supertitle: Book review
 tags:
-- Leadership
+- leadership
-- Talent
+- talent
 title: No Rules Rules
 ---